miztiik/dms-mongodb-to-documentdb/README.md

     Couple of things to note,

-    - For VPC - Use our custom VPC `miztiikVpc`
+    - For VPC - Use our custom VPC `miztiikMigrationVpc`
-    - For Security Group - Use `dms_sg_dms-prerequisite-stack`
+    - For Security Group - Use `dms_sg_database-migration-prerequisite-stack`

     After creating the replication instance, We need to create few more resources to begin our replication.
 We will use defaults mostly